Fathom-2/TempusFugit/README.md

 ## Optional but Highly Recommended

-- **Physics Mod Pro** — bundled in GitHub import.
+- **Physics Mod Pro** — included in Option 1, manual install required for Option 2.
 Adds realistic physics to blocks, mobs and items.
-Pre-configured settings included in config folder apply automatically.
+Pre-configured settings in the config folder apply automatically.
+- **Voxy** — included in Option 1, manual install required for Option 2.
+Provides stunning long distance LOD rendering far beyond your normal render distance.
 - **Complementary Unbound 5.8.1** shader is already included in the pack's shaderpacks folder.
 Pre-configured settings included in config folder.

 ---